cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ### 1. `[] + []`

 These are two empty arrays being added together.
+To produce a result, Javascript casts them to something it knows how to perform addition on: strings.
 Arrays are converted to strings by calling `.toString()` on each of of their elements and concatenating the results with a comma between them.

 So, for example, the array:
 `[1, 2, "surprise"]`